Veza/oaa-community/jira/README.md

 This connector requires a valid Veza Push API token to interact with your Veza instance.

 1. Generate an API token for your Veza user.
-See [Veza User Guide](https://docs.veza.com/api/oaa#workflow) for detailed instructions
+For detailed instructions consult the Veza User Guide.

 ## Running the Connector
 There are multiple options to run the connector.
 Instructions are included for running from the command line and building a Docker container.
 These instructions could be adapted